getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Mean latency can be composed.
 For example, if the mean latency values of links a-b and b-c are known, then the mean latency of the composition a-b-c is the sum of a-b and b-c.
+Since this composition is additive, it is also invertible: knowing the end-to-end mean latency of a-b-c and the mean latency of one segment is sufficient to recover the mean latency of the other segment.

 ## 99th Percentile of Latency
 The 99th percentile of latency relates to user-observable application outcomes